 Now in order for a technician to actively work on a unit they are going to need recovery cylinders.
 There are numerous places to purchase recovery tanks but the standard tank you are going to find will work for most all refrigerants and typically can hold up to thirty pounds of recovered refrigerant.

 I purchase most of my products from Amazon and found the recovery tank below.
-It is the highest rated recovery cylinder on Amazon and has seventy-four percent positive reviews.
+It is the highest rated recovery cylinder on Amazon and has a 4.3 star rating.

 I won’t spend too much time on this but it goes without saying that if you are going to be recovering refrigerants that you’re going to need a recovery machine.
 Again, I will refer to Amazon.
 I found the below machine from there and it has an eighty-three percent positive rating.
 This particular unit will recover CFC, HCFC, and HFC refrigerants.
 Yes, that includes R-22, R-134a, R-410A, R-404A, and many more.